Rebecca Paisley: Biography

 She was inspired by her father, Emil Edward Boado.
-Major Boado was a pilot with the 469th Tactical Fighter Squadron of the United States Air Force, and died in Thailand during the Vietnam war.
+Major Boado was a pilot with the 469th Tactical Fighter Squadron of the United States Air Force, and died in Thailand during the Vietnam War.

-Rebecca published nine novels and four novellas from 1990 to 1997, and two further novels in 2015, under her pseudonym Rebecca Paisley.
+Boado-Rosas published nine novels and four novellas from 1990 to 1997, and two further novels in 2015, under her pseudonym Rebecca Paisley.

-On June 22, 2017, it was reported that the violent death of Boado's adult daughter, a resident of Texas, was under investigation by the Austin Police Department.
+On June 22, 2017, it was reported that the violent death of Boado-Rosas's adult daughter, a resident of Texas, was under investigation by the Austin Police Department.